matomo-org/plugin-Migration/README.md

 it first with the `dry-run` flag (dry-run can take a long time as well and will give you an idea of how long migration will take).

-To start a migration execute this command:
+To start a migration execute the `migration:measurable` command, example:

 ```
  ./console migration:measurable --source-idsite=1 --target-db-host=192.168.1.1 --target-db-username=root --target-db-password=secure --target-db-name=piwik2